Toni Ko

-Toni Ko (born 1973) is a Korean-American businesswoman and founder of NYX Cosmetics.
+Toni Ko (born 1973) is an American businesswoman and founder of NYX Cosmetics.
 She currently works in Los Angeles.
 She founded her company in 1999 and expanded it until she sold it to L’Oréal in 2014 for $500 million.
 She lives in Los Angeles with her husband, while also running two new businesses, a venture capital firm focused on funding female entrepreneurs and a beauty brand accelerator.

 Early life

 Ko was born in Daegu, South Korea.
 In 1986, at the age of 13, her family immigrated to the United States.
 When she first arrived, she spoke no English and was placed directly in the seventh grade.
 She spent most of her teenage years working for her parents, who also worked in the cosmetics industry as wholesalers.
 She attended Glendale Community College on the weekends, and operated the business with her parents during the week, but eventually dropped out to work for her parents as a manager of their wholesale business full-time.